 Below is the graphic made in the MotherJones article.
 It is interactive in the original article.

-The first sale of a ~70% cultured meat chicken nugget occured in a restaurant in Singapore on 2020 December 19th for S$23 (~$17 USD) for two nugget dishes, created by Eat Just at a loss to the company.
+The first sale of a ~70% cultured meat chicken nugget occurred in a restaurant in Singapore on 2020 December 19th for S$23 (~$17 USD) for two nugget dishes at the 1880 private member's club, created by Eat Just at a loss to the company (Update 2021 Oct 15:" 1880 has now stopped offering the chicken nuggets, owing to “delays in production,” but hopes to put them back on menus by the end of the year."
+(Aronoff, 2021).
+We have independently tried to acquire the products ourselves from the restaurant and via delivery but have been unsuccessful so far).

 65 predictions made on cultured meat being available on the market or in supermarkets specifically can now be resolved.
 56 were resolved negatively and in the same direction - overly optimistic (update: the original post said 52).
 None resolved negatively for being overly pessimistic.
 These could resolve differently depending on your exact interpretation but I don't think there is an order of magnitude difference in interpretations.
-The nine that plausibly resolved positively are listed below.
+The nine that plausibly resolved positively are listed below (I also listed nine randomly chosen predictions that resolved negatively).

 - In 2010 "At least another five to 10 years will pass, scientists say, before anything like it will be available for public consumption".
 (A literal reading of this resolves correct, even though one might interpret the meaning as a product will be available soon after ten years)